miningfrance/mining-profit/Roadmap.md

 * Calculation of electrical breakeven point (maximum price to stay profitable) &check;
 * Customizable Euro/Dollar conversion rate &check;

+**Version 1.1 - work in progress**
+* Calculation of breakeven point based on Kaspa price &check;
+* Calculation of breakeven point based on mining difficulty

 **Planned additions for future versions**
-* Calculation of breakeven point based on Kaspa price
-* Calculation of breakeven point based on mining difficulty
 * Generation of graphs for future projections
 * Migration to a Python web interface